 - Notes to the Main Accounting Statements (pages 24 to 79) these include a summary of the significant accounting policies and other explanatory information. - Housing Revenue Account and Notes (pages 80 to 85) this reflects the statutory obligation to maintain a revenue account for local authority housing provision in accordance with Part 6 of the Local Government and Housing Act 1989.
 It essentially contains income from house rents and expenditure related to managing and maintaining council dwellings.
 The HRA Income and Expenditure Statement shows the economic cost in the year of providing housing services in accordance with generally accepted accounting practices, rather than the amount to be funded from rents.
 Authorities charge rents to cover expenditure in accordance with regulations; this may be different from the accounting cost.
-The increase or decrease in the year, on the basis of which rents are raised, is shown in the Movement on the HRA Statement. - Group Accounts (pages 86 to 104) this reflects the ownership of Barrow Forward, a subsidiary of the Authority from 1 February 2022.
-For the Group Accounts the figures contained in the single entity accounts are consolidated with figures for the subsidiary Barrow Forward.
-2022/23 is the first year of producing group accounts; 2021/22 was not a full year.
-In producing the group accounts the Authority is required by the CIPFA Code of Practice on Local Authority Accounting to make consolidation adjustments to take account of any differences in accounting policies.
-In terms of governance, the Authority established a Member Committee to receive reports from the company and the Member Committee had the authority to make decisions, and to make recommendations to the Executive Committee.
-In terms of finance, the Authority provides an annual management fee to Barrow Forward that is linked to the business case submitted in response to the Authority's service specification.
-In terms of risk, there is a financial risk to the Authority as the sole member/owner; if Barrow Forward were to experience financial difficulties and had no reserves to manage a volatile period, the Authority would have to consider providing additional funding; additional funding was provided in 2022/23 due to extraordinarily high utility prices. - Collection Fund and Notes (pages 105 to 108) this is an agent's statement that reflects the statutory obligation for the Authority, as a billing authority, to maintain a separate Collection Fund.
+The increase or decrease in the year, on the basis of which rents are raised, is shown in the Movement on the HRA Statement. - Group Accounts (pages 86 to 104) this reflects the ownership of Barrow Forward, a subsidiary of the Authority from 1 February 2022. - Collection Fund and Notes (pages 105 to 108) this is an agent's statement that reflects the statutory obligation for the Authority, as a billing authority, to maintain a separate Collection Fund.
 The Statement shows the transactions for council tax and non-domestic rates and the way these have been distributed; the council tax preceptors being Cumbria County Council, the Police and Crime Commissioner for Cumbria and the General Fund; the non-domestic rates being shared proportionately between central government (50% share), Cumbria County Council (10%) and the General Fund (40%).